novumvita/SwashbucklerWOTR/README.md

 * Lillend's Misdirection does not require a combat maneuver check.
 * Whimsical Riposte provides Charisma bonus to attack and damage rolls for all attacks of opportunity.
 * Swashbuckler Weapon Training allows Advanced Weapon Training feats to be selected.
+* Rostland Bravo gets Dueling Mastery as a bonus feat.

 ## Problems or Suggestions